 This is the safest and most effective therapy for feline hyperthyroidism.
 Because normal thyroid tissue is spared, cats do not typically require thyroid hormone supplementation.
 General anesthesia is not required for therapy, eliminating a major risk factor for the geriatric cat.

 Since starting Feline Hyperthyroid Treatment Center, P.S. in 1992, we have achieved a 98.5% “cure” after a single injection and a 99.8% “cure” after a second injection.
-Cats requiring a second injection were retreated at no charge* unless a carcinoma existed.
 Less than 0.25% of the cats treated required supplementation for hypothyroidism.

 Side effects in cats are so rare that we always look for something else as a cause if cats are ill after treatment.
 We must remember we are dealing with a geriatric population that may have any number of potential underlying problems.
 So, if your cat is ill after returning home, this is atypical.
 Always see your veterinarian and tell them to look for something else.
 If nothing else can be found, then we can consider an unusual reaction to the treatment.
 Our concern is when owners assume their cat is reacting normally if they’re not eating, active, etc. and don’t see their veterinarian.
 Many of these old cats are too fragile to not eat or drink for a couple days.

 Medical management would seem to be the simplest and cheapest option available, but this often proves to be untrue since the medication can have severe side effects and must be used for the cat’s entire life.
 Thyroid supplements do not cure the disease or kill the tumor cells causing the problem.
 Side effects of methimazole (Felimazole®) are common and include anorexia, vomiting, lethargy, excoriations, bleeding, hepatopathy, thrombocytopenia, agranulocystosis, leukopenia, eosinophilia, lymphocytosis, positive ANA, and positive direct antiglobulin test.